chenjr0719/AFS-docs/docs/inference_engine/automatic_install.md

 	b.
 In the screenshot, it shows the required images are downloading.
 	![image](../_static/images/inference_engine/14_install02.png)

 Finally, an edge device has been installed the inference engine automatically.
-Here, if there are many edge devices need to install the inference engine, we just need pick mutiple devices in **Step 3.**, and they will be installed completely.
+Therefore, if there are many edge devices need to install the inference engine, we just need pick mutiple devices in **Step 3.**, and they will be installed completely.